BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 🔥🔥🔥 **MME: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models**
 **[Project Page [Leaderboards]](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation)** | **[Paper](https://arxiv.org/pdf/2306.13394.pdf)**

+Please feel free to open an issue to add new evaluation results or if you have any questions about the evaluation.
+We will update the leaderboards in time. :sparkles:

 The benchmark dataset is collected by Xiamen University for academic research only.
-You can email guilinli@stu.xmu.edu.cn to obtain the dataset, according to the following requirement. :sparkles:
+You can email guilinli@stu.xmu.edu.cn to obtain the dataset, according to the following requirement. :star2:

 **Requirement**: A real-name system is encouraged for better academic communication.
 Your email suffix needs to match your affiliation, such as xx@stu.xmu.edu.cn and Xiamen University.
 Otherwise, you need to explain why.
 Please include the information bellow when sending your application email.